kubernetes/kops/docs/cli/kops_replace.md

 ```
   # Replace a cluster specification using a file
   kops replace -f my-cluster.yaml

+  # Note, if the resource does not exist the command will error, use --create to provision resource
+  kops replace -f my-cluster.yaml --create
 ```

 ### Options

 ```
+  -c, --create                 Create any resources which are not found (defaults only to instancegroups for now)
   -f, --filename stringSlice   A list of one or more files separated by a comma.
 ```